gummyworm/monster/README.md

 isolation.
 This means that, although this environment consumes a vast amount of memory itself, everything except address $9c02 (the bank select register) is preserved when control moves between the editor and the user program.
-Moreso even then small monitor cartridges, the program itself is virtually unaware of the resident tooling.
+Moreso even than small monitor cartridges, the program itself is virtually unaware of the resident tooling.

 ## Building